trax-project/moodle-trax-video/README.md

 5. Confirm the plugin installation and follow the configuration process.

 That's all.
-Now you can edit a course and add a **Trax Video** resource.
+Now you can edit a course and add a **Trax Video** activity.

 ## How it works